pawurb/smart_init/README.md

 **Smart Init** offers a unified api for stateless service objects, accepting values in initializer and exposing one public class method `call` which instantiates new objects and accepts arguments passed to initializer.

+Check out [this blog post](https://pawelurbanek.com/2018/02/12/ruby-on-rails-service-objects-and-testing-in-isolation/) for my reasoning behind this approach to service object pattern.

 ## Installation

 In your Gemfile